-Am I the only one who’s been absolutely fine with the “hands off” mod policy?
+Am I the only one who’s fine with the hands-off moderation approach?

 Is the “Hands-Off” Moderation Policy Really a Problem?